Pillar 3 and BIPRU Remuneration Code Disclosures

 - Considering and recommending the remuneration policy for the senior employees taking into account the appropriate mix of salary, discretionary bonus and share based remuneration.

-- In determining remuneration arrangements, the Directors will give due regard to best practice and any relevant legal or regulatory requirements including the BIPRU Remuneration Code.
+- In determining remuneration arrangements, the Directors/Partners will give due regard to best practice and any relevant legal or regulatory requirements including the BIPRU Remuneration Code.

 Link Between Pay & Performance